benjacobs123456/MS_pQTL_SMR/readme.md

-Plasma proteins & MS - MR analysis
+# Plasma proteins & MS - MR analysis

-# Preamble
 This repo contains code used to produce the results in xxx.
 Code by Shannon Healey and Ben Jacobs.